TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 2/2 Corinthians 2.1.md

 ---

-But I determined this for myself, that I would not come again to you with sorrow.
+But I determined this for myself, that I would not come to you again in sorrow.